-In an effort to help educate users about the UCA radio networks and familiarize them in the use of their end user radio equipment, UCA, this year began offering a twice a year radio training seminar.
-The first seminar was held in May 2019, the next seminar will be held during the UCA stakeholder meeting in November.
-This training is open to anybody wishing to attend.
+In an effort to help educate users about the UCA radio networks and familiarize them in the use of their end user radio equipment, UCA, in 2019, began offering twice a year radio training seminar.
+The first seminar was held in May 2019 and trainings continued through 2019 and 2020.
+UCA has developed a training calendar for 2021 to schedule further trainings for radio use and understanding the available interoperability resources and how to use them.
+These trainings are open to anybody wishing to attend.